Pushpa Bhuyan

 Pushpa Bhuyan (c.
-1946 – 7 October 2015) was an Indian classical dancer specialising in the Indian classical dance forms of Bharatanatyam and Sattriya.
-She comes from the Northeast Indian state of Assam, and learned sattriya from Bhabananda Barbayan.
+1946 – 7 October 2015) was an Indian classical dancer who specialized in the Indian classical dance forms of Bharatanatyam and Sattriya.
+She was from the Northeast Indian state of Assam, and learned sattriya from Bhabananda Barbayan.
 She later studied bharatanatyam under Guru Mangudi Dorairaja Iyer.
 She has also tutored other dancers.
-A recipient of the North East Television Lifetime Achievement Award, Pushpa Bhuyan was honoured by the Government of India, in 2002, with the fourth highest Indian civilian award of Padma Shri.
+A recipient of the North East Television Lifetime Achievement Award, Pushpa Bhuyan was honored by the Government of India, in 2002, with the fourth highest Indian civilian award of Padma Shri.